In this Article

 Refreshing Iced Peach Green Tea | A Perfect Summer Drink

 There’s something extra refreshing about sipping iced peach green tea on a sunny afternoon.
 It’s light, fruity, and hydrating, without that syrupy sweetness you get from bottled teas.
-This recipe takes inspiration from the popular Starbucks peach juice blend but lets you control the ingredients, sweetness, and strength at home.
+If you try with the controlled ingredients and process you can get cafe-style coffee with sweetness, and strength at home.

 Why Peach and Green Tea Make the Perfect Match